pauljosepq/arabic-roman-converter/docs/Work-Item.md

 1. Converting 1970 should be equal to MCMLXX

-1. Converting 11234 should be equal to --(XI)CCXXXIV
+1. Converting 11234 should be equal to -(X)MCCXXXIV

 1. Converting 12.5 is Invalid